tomlj/tomlj/README.md

 ## Getting TomlJ

-TomlJ is published to a Maven and JCenter.
+TomlJ is published to a Maven Central.

 To include using Maven:
 ```xml